Janata Dal (United): Out of NDA

-2020 Assembly elections and aftermath
+Reorganisation after 2020 Assembly elections

 The JD(U), just like its parent Samata Party, had the core support of Kushwaha and Kurmi caste, which emanated from the great rally organised in 1993 at Gandhi Maidan, Patna.
 In 2020 Assembly elections, the party performed badly, and its seats in Bihar Legislative Assembly reduced to 43 from 75 in 2015 elections.
 The breakaway of the faction led by Upendra Kushwaha, who founded Rashtriya Lok Samata Party, was recognised as one of the principal reason behind reduction in support base of the party in many constituencies.
 In a bid to retain its support amongst its core vote base, the party made several organisational changes, like appointing Ramchandra Prasad Singh as national president of the party and Umesh Kushwaha as the state president.
 Meanwhile, it also tried to give effect to the merger of the Upendra Kushwaha led RLSP with itself.
 The RLSP was formed as a result of a split in JD(U) in 2013.
 Immediately after the merger, Upendra Kushwaha was made president of parliamentary board of the party.

+On 20 February 2023, Upendra Kushwaha resigned from the post of president of parliamentary committee of JDU and membership of Bihar Legislative Council and formed another party named Rashtriya Lok Morcha as a breakaway faction of JDU.